Thoughts on the Inadequacy of Words

 English Renaissance playwright William Shakespeare

-The illustrious English Renaissance playwright William Shakespeare coined or invented nearly two thousand new words and phrases in the English language through his literary usages.
+The illustrious English Renaissance playwright William Shakespeare coined or invented nearly two thousand new words and phrases in the English language through his literary usage.
 This clearly suggests that he found the language and vocabulary of his time to be woefully inadequate for his needs.
 Shakespeare’s original coinages were so vivid and effective that the words and expressions he invented survive to the present day – otherwise, we would all likely be speaking the language of Chaucer, to a large extent!

 Shakespeare’s Hamlet, as portrayed on screen by actor Laurence Olivier